sahilrajput03/sahilrajput03/diet-plan.md

 - **OFFICE EATABLE STUFF**

-- Have mishri at table always so when you need to speak .. u dont get struck bcoz of your dry throat.
+- Mishri (Have at table always so when you need to speak .. u dont get struck bcoz of your dry throat).
-- Keep 20 minutes soaked nutella badi.
-- Peetha
-- Khajur
+- Peetha, Khajur
+- Soaked nutella badi (20 minutes)

 - **Grocery**